-Our schemes of work provide a rich source of balanced activities, allowing the child to build on an already wide range of techniques and ideas.
+Our schemes of work provide a rich source of balanced activities, which embrace the National Curriculum objectives, allowing the child to build on an already wide range of techniques and ideas, leading to a successful transition to middle school.

 Cross-curricular links which will encourage the child to revisit previously learnt knowledge and use this to show their understanding of current topics and themes.